Small towns and big cities in the Buckeye State spotlight filming locations seen in memorable motion pictures shot in Ohio

-The story, about a 9-year-old boy (actor Peter Billingsley) who tries to convince his parents (Darren McGavin and Melinda Dillon) that a Red Ryder BB-gun is the perfect Christmas gift, actually takes place in a northwest Indiana steel town (Hammond), not Cleveland.
-In a famous line, he is warned by his mother and Santa, “You’ll shoot your eye out.”
+The story is about a 9-year-old boy (actor Peter Billingsley) who tries to convince his parents (Darren McGavin and Melinda Dillon) that a Red Ryder BB-gun is the perfect Christmas gift.
+The scene, thought to have been shot in Ohio, actually takes place in a northwest Indiana steel town (Hammond), not Cleveland.
+In a famous line, he is warned by his mother and Santa, “You’ll shoot your eye out!”

 Visitors to A Christmas Story House & Museum are free to touch and play with everything in the house.
-They can hold a replica Red Ryder BB-gun, put on a pink bunny suit (as worn by Ralphie), take a selfie at the Christmas tree, hide under the sink as little brother Randy did and admire the iconic leg lamp (a tacky lamp with fishnet stocking and high heel, an award won by the father).
+They can hold a replica Red Ryder BB-gun and even put on a pink bunny suit (as worn by Ralphie).
+In addition, take a selfie at the Christmas tree, hide under the sink as little brother Randy did and admire the iconic leg lamp (a tacky lamp with fishnet stocking and high heel, an award won by the father).

 Two homes across the street comprise the museum and gift shop, where guests can peruse original movie props, memorabilia and behind-the-scenes photos.
 On display are the leg lamp, a Red Ryder air rifle and costumes used in the film.
 Souvenirs for sale include pink bunny suits and leg lamps.

-The interior of the former Higbee’s department store, once the anchor of downtown’s Public Square, appeared in the movie as the place where Ralphie saw the BB gun in the window and kids waited in line to see Santa Claus.
-The Christmas parade scene was filmed outside of the store.
+The interior of the former Higbee’s department store, once the anchor of downtown’s Public Square, appeared in the movie.
+This was the place where Ralphie saw the BB gun in the window and kids waited in line to see Santa Claus.
+Additionally, the Christmas parade scene was filmed outside of the store.
 The 12-story Higbee’s building in the Terminal Tower complex is now a casino.
 Bird’s-eye views of the city are available from the tower’s 42nd-floor observation deck.